cdeanj/nextflow-tychus/README.md

 The second method is alignment based.
 The alignment module attempts to produce a thorough description of your bacterial sequence data by identifying related single nucleotide polymorphisms (SNPs) with the goal of producing SNP phylogenies that can aid in inferring the relatedness and origin of your samples.
 In addition, information about the types of genes, whether they be antimicrobial, virulence, or plasmids are also identified and can be used for further analysis and interrogation.

+These two modules are not completely independent.
+Contigs produced from the `assembly` module can be used as input to the `alignment` module.
+In addition to the user-input reference genome and raw read sequences, these draft genomes can be used by the module's downstream processes to identify SNPs and build phylogenetic trees.

 -------

 Requirements